sensordeck/atlas-docs/docs/deployment/16-oem-deployment.md

 - Kernel Warning
 - System Restart

-典型调查问题：
+Typical investigation questions:

-- Sensor 掉线前是否出现 Kernel Event？
+- Did a Kernel Event occur before the Sensor dropped offline?
-- Driver 是否重启？
+- Did the Driver restart?
-- CPU 或 Memory Pressure 是否造成数据中断？
+- Did CPU or Memory Pressure cause data interruption?
-- Device 是否从 Linux 中消失？
+- Did the Device disappear from Linux?
-- Network Interface 是否发生 Link Transition？
+- Did the Network Interface undergo a Link Transition?

 ---

 ## Communication Surface

-Communication Surface 用于观察 Sensor 与 SBC 之间的数据通道。
+The Communication Surface is used to observe the data channels between the Sensor and the SBC.

-建议根据机器人架构接入：
+Recommended inclusions based on robot architecture:

 - Ethernet
 - USB